cginfinity/ignite-docs-v2/docs/developer-guide/advanced/odata/read-only-odata-service.md

 ---
 id: read-only-odata-service
-title: OData Service with Read Only Support
+title: OData Service With Read Only Support
 sidebar_label: Read Only OData Service
 ---